ubernostrum/django-registration/docs/quickstart.rst

   implements a two-step process: a user signs up, then is emailed an activation link and must click it to activate the account.

-* :ref:`The simple one-step workflow <simple-workflow>`, in which a user simply signs up and their account is immediately active and logged in.
+* :ref:`The one-step workflow <one-step-workflow>`, in which a user signs up and their account is immediately active and logged in.

 The guide below covers use of these two workflows.